Angel of the Morning: Other versions

 In 1968, a rendition by P. P. Arnold, who had sung background vocals on the 1967 Billie Davis version, reached No. 29 in the UK in August 1968.

-In 1969, soul artist Bettye Swann included a version of the song on her album The Soul View Now; released as a single, it reached No. 109 on the US charts.

 In 1970, a rendition by Connie Eaton from her album Something Special reached No. 34 on the Billboard C&W charts.

-In 1971 Nina Simone recorded the song for her album of cover versions Here Comes the Sun.

-British-Australian singer Olivia Newton-John recorded a version for her 1972 album Olivia.

 In 1977, Mary Mason also had a UK Top 30 hit with her version from her album Angel in the Morning, which was actually a medley of two Chip Taylor songs, "Angel of the Morning" and "Any Way That You Want Me", reaching No. 27.

 Also in 1977, the British act Guys 'n' Dolls had a hit in the Netherlands with the song from their album Together, their version reaching No. 11 on the Dutch charts.

 In 1978, a release by Melba Montgomery reached No. 22 on the Billboard C&W chart.

-In 1994, a rendition of the song was released as a single by the Pretenders for the TV series Friends soundtrack.
+In 1999, Thunderbugs recorded a version for their only studio album Delicious.

 The 2001 song "Angel", released by Jamaican reggae artist Shaggy featuring Barbadian singer Rayvon from his album Hot Shot, heavily interpolates the melody of "Angel of the Morning".
 It reached No. 1 on the Billboard Hot 100 for the week ending March 31, 2001.